-More about Vice President Matthew Jones:
+More about Vice President Sarah Smith:

 Activities and Leadership Positions:

-The Secretary's job is mainly dealing with the recording, processing and maintenance of the official business of the Student Government Association.
+The Secretary's job is mainly dealing with the recording, processing, and maintenance of the official business of the Student Government Association.

 In the case of legislation coming before the Student Senate, the secretary may rewrite bills and resolutions before sending them through the process.
 The secretary is the one who directs this process which is roughly outlined below: